|

 The point-slope formula

-(Compare Lesson 32, The distance bewteen any two points.)
+(As for using the subscripts 1 and 2, see Lesson 32, the section, The distance bewteen any two points.)

-Similarly, Δy ("delta y") signifies the difference of the y-coordinates.
+Similarly, Δy ("delta y") signifies the resulting change in the y-coördinates.

 Δx is the horizontal leg of that right triangle; Δy is the vertical leg.